NatasjaVitoft/OLA2_Continuous_integration/README.md

 The business logic for this test pipeline is not that interesting and is just some calucation methods for simplicity.
 I have made some unittests for each calucation method to test with the pipeline.

-What the pipeline does is that it first:
-* Setups

 ## Sources: